rockboroschool/website/wp-content/plugins/pdf-embedder/readme.txt

 Ready for compatibility with WordPress 4.8.

-New mouse wheel scrolling in Firefox wasn’t working with some themes.
+New mouse wheel scrolling in Firefox wasnâ€™t working with some themes.

 Latest version of pdf.js library, and newest code bringing the free version into line with the premium versions.